MicrosoftDocs/azure-docs/articles/virtual-wan/security-baseline.md

 **Guidance**:

-Virtual WAN's Point to Site VPN is integrated with Azure AD, which supports strong authentication controls through multifactor authentication, and strong passwordless methods.
+Virtual WAN's Point-to-Site VPN is integrated with Azure AD, which supports strong authentication controls with multifactor authentication, and strong passwordless methods.

-- Multifactor authentication - Enable Azure AD multifactor authentication and follow Security Center Identity and Access Management recommendations for some best practices in your multifactor authentication setup.
-Multifactor authentication can be enforced on all, select users or at the per-user level based on sign-in conditions and risk factors.
+- Multifactor authentication - Enable Azure AD multifactor authentication and follow Security Center's Identity and Access Management recommendations for best practices for your multifactor authentication setup.
+Multifactor authentication can be enforced on all, select users or at the per-user level based on sign in conditions and risk factors.

-- Passwordless authentication – Three passwordless authentication options are available: Windows Hello for Business, Microsoft Authenticator app, and on-premises authentication methods such as smart cards.
+- Passwordless authentication – Three passwordless authentication options are available.
+These include, Windows Hello for Business, Microsoft Authenticator app, and on-premises authentication methods such as smart cards.

-For administrator and privileged users, ensure the highest level of the strong authentication method are used, followed by rolling out the appropriate strong authentication policy to other users.
+For administrator and privileged users, ensure the highest level of the strong authentication method are used, followed by a roll out of the appropriate strong authentication policy to other users.

 - [How to enable MFA in P2S VPN for Virtual WAN](openvpn-azure-ad-mfa.md)